Elisabeth Kübler-Ross: Final years and death

 With her two children at her side in Scottsdale on August 24, 2004, Kübler-Ross finally died of natural causes.
 She was 78.
 She was buried at the Paradise Memorial Gardens Cemetery in Scottsdale.

+Legacy

-In 2005 her son, Ken Ross, founded the Elisabeth Kübler-Ross Foundation in Scottsdale, Arizona.
+In 2005 Kübler-Ross's son, Ken Ross, founded the Elisabeth Kübler-Ross Foundation in Scottsdale, Arizona.
 The trademark 'Elisabeth Kübler-Ross,' along with all associated copyrights, is managed by her children through the Elisabeth Kübler-Ross Family Limited Partnership.